fivdi/pico-i2c-dma/examples/mcp9808_max_speed/README.md

 # mcp9808_max_speed

-The goal of this example is use DMA based I2C functions to continuously read the 16-bit ambient temperature register on an MCP9808 temperature sensor in order to determine how often the temperature register can be read per second.
+The goal of this example is to use DMA based I2C functions to continuously read the 16-bit ambient temperature register on an MCP9808 temperature sensor in order to determine how often the temperature register can be read per second.

 The MCP9808 is assumed to be at address 0x18 on I2C0 (GP4 and GP5).